SushiStar/Snippets/cpp_scripts/notes/Constructors.md

     }
 };
 ```
 It is fairly common to include an `Init()` function that initializes member variables to their default values, and then have each constructor call that `Init()` function before doing its parameter-specific tasks.
-This minimizes code duplication and allows you to explicitly cann `Init()` from wherever you like.
+This minimizes code duplication and allows you to explicitly call `Init()` from wherever you like.
 One small caveat: be careful when using Init() functions and dynamically allocated memory.
 Because Init() functions can be called by anyone at any time, dynamically allocated memory may or may not have already been allocated when `Init()`  is called.

 ### Delegating constructors in C++11